-We are a friendly and active club with a wide range of community and fundraising projects and a full social programme.
+We are a friendly and active club with a wide range of community and fundraising projects.
 We support many local charities, and typically raise over £20,000 per year through annual events such as our Rotary Swimarathon, our Easter Egg Trail on the Sandringham Estate, and providing marshals for the Great East Anglia Run (GEAR) and Run Sandringham events.

 For more information, see our “What We Do” pages from the menu above.